Posted on

 What to use sparingly

-• Periods: Surprisingly, periods are still debated.
+• Period: Surprisingly, using the period is still a debated topic.
 Some think they’re unnecessary, while others believe they make subject lines stand out.
-Use them sparingly (2-4% of the time) for a deliberate, titillating effect.
+Use them sparingly (2-4% of the time) for balanced effect.

 • Question marks: These pique curiosity and prompt the reader to want an answer.
-But overuse can feel gimmicky or manipulative.
+But overusing the same can feel gimmicky or manipulative.

-• Exclamation points: They deliver excitement or urgency, but too many can scream “spam” or come across as insincere.
+• Exclamation marks: They signal excitement or urgency, but too many can scream “spam” or come across as insincere.
 Use them thoughtfully and with care for important offers or updates.

-• Ellipsis: This perplexing warrior hints at hidden secrets, incomplete stories, and untold possibilities.
-Three dots (…) can leave readers hanging in a delicious dilemma, but beware of leaving them dangling for too long, or they might lose interest.
+• Ellipsis: This perplexing warrior hints at hidden secrets, incomplete stories and untold possibilities.
+Three dots (…) can leave readers hanging in suspense, but beware of leaving them dangling for too long, or they might lose interest.

 • Dash: This quick, decisive punctuation focuses on action and direction.
-A “Limited time offer – 24 hours only!” can drive quick and swift action.
-But you must use it sparingly, as overuse can make your message feel choppy and breathless.
+A “Limited time offer – 24 hours only!” can drive quick action.
+You must also use this punctuation sparingly, as overuse can make your message feel broken.

-• Comma: This versatile one offers pause, clarifies relationships, and distinguishes key elements.
-A “Tips for Writers, Editors, and Designers” transparently identifies the target audience.
-Use commas skillfully to avoid ambiguity and confusion.
+• Comma: This versatile punctuation offers a semi-pause, clarifies the stance and emphasizes specific segments of a sentence.
+A “Tips for writers, editors and designers” transparently identifies the target audience.
+Use commas skillfully to avoid ambiguity or confusion.

 What to avoid